carlobaldassi/GaussDCA.jl/README.md

 Riccardo Zecchina, Martin Weigt and Andrea Pagnani, (2014) PLoS ONE 9(3): e92721. doi:10.1371/journal.pone.0092721

+See also [this Wikipedia article][wikiDCA] for a general overview of the Direct Coupling Analysis technique.

 This code is released under the GPL version 3 (or later) license; see the `LICENSE.md` file for details.

-The code is written in [Julia][julia] and requires julia version 0.4 or later; it provides a function which reads a multiple sequence alignment (in FASTA format) and returns a ranking of all pairs of residue positions in the aligned amino-acid sequences.
+The code is written in [Julia][julia] and requires julia version 0.6 or later; it provides a function which reads a multiple sequence alignment (in FASTA format) and returns a ranking of all pairs of residue positions in the aligned amino-acid sequences.